The Truth About Methylene Blue: Why It’s Nothing Like the Food Dyes People Fear

 Methylene Blue belongs to a completely different chemical class called thiazine dyes.

-Redox activity refers to a molecule’s ability to donate and accept electrons.
-In your body, the single most important place this happens is the mitochondria, your cells’ power plants.
+Where azo dyes are inert pigments, thiazine dyes are redox active, meaning they interact directly with cell metabolism and energy pathways.
+Redox activity refers to a molecule's ability to donate and accept electrons.
+In your body, the single most important place this happens is the mitochondria, your cells' power plants.

 Methylene Blue is special because it can temporarily step into the electron transport chain and help your mitochondria produce more ATP.
-ATP = energy, more ATP = sharper thinking, better focus, cleaner energy.
+ATP equals energy.
+More ATP means sharper thinking, better focus, and cleaner energy.
+This means Methylene Blue isn't just a dye.
+It's a metabolic enhancer.

 Food dyes are new.
 They entered the food supply in 1938, less than 100 years ago.
 Before that, nobody was eating artificially colored foods.
 But what about Methylene Blue?
 It was created in 1876 and became one of the first modern medical breakthroughs.
 It was used to treat: